lgvalle/lgvalle.github.io/_posts/2015-08-04-flux-architecture.md

 This is perhaps the **most difficult** to get Flux concept.

-Also If you have worked with Clean Architecture before it also will be uncomfortable to accept, because Stores will assume responsibilities that were previously separated into different layers.
+Also if you have worked with Clean Architecture before it also will be uncomfortable to accept, because Stores will assume responsibilities that were previously separated into different layers.

-Stores contain the **status of the application and it business logic**.
+Stores contain the **status of the application and its business logic**.
 They are similar to _rich data models_ but they can manage the status of **various objects**, not just one.

 Stores **react to Actions emitted by the Dispatcher**, execute business logic and emit a change event as result.